pminina01/readthedocs/Tutorial.md

 Now, when you run the application, you should see log messages written to file.txt in current directory.

 ##Multiple targets
 Lets try something more complex now.
-Imagine you want to send very detailed logs to a file, and you also want to see the logs in the console window, but slighly less detailed.
+Imagine you want to send very detailed logs to a file, and you also want to see the logs in the console window, but slightly less detailed.
 Here's the configuration file which implements this:
 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"